HONOUR STONE

 The nearby Darra Ordnance Ammunition Depot grew to be the largest ordnance depot in the South West Pacific Area.

 Camp Columbia became the Headquarters of the US Sixth Army.
-Camp Freeman (in three camps) was reserved for Afro-American troops who belonged to either transport or ordnance units.
+Camp Freeman (in three camps) was reserved for African-American troops who belonged to either transport or ordnance units.

 All this has been retraced by Brisbane author, Dr Noel Wallis, in his book: 'Tracing the Historical Significance of the Wacol Army Camp to the city of Brisbane'.

-To commemorate the presence of so many US troops in these camps (as well as Allied support persons), an Honour Stone was erected in Homestead Park, Forest Lake (Command Centre for the Ordnance Depot) by the Richlands-Inala History Group.
+To commemorate the presence of so many US troops in these camps, as well as other Allied forces, an Honour Stone was erected in Homestead Park, Forest Lake (Command Centre for the Ordnance Depot) by the Richlands-Inala History Group.
 This Honour Stone was unveiled and dedicated at 10.00 am on Wednesday, 31 August 2005.

 Photo:- Noel Wallis